mindojune/mindojune.github.io/_pages/about.md

 ---

-Hello, I am Do June Min, currently a first year PhD student at the University of Michigan studying computer science.
+Hello, I am Do June Min, currently a second year PhD student at the University of Michigan studying computer science.
 My research focus is in natural language processing and computational linguistics.
 I graduated with a bachelor's degree in computer science and mathematics from Swarthmore College.
 After that, I earned a master's degree in computer science here at the University of Michigan.